riyazdf/consoleJSON/README.md

 * Users can add and remove rules at **different scopes** to make it easy to reason about large JSON objects, or easily find a certain key

 ## Getting Started
 Setup is incredibly easy.
-Simply download the [consoleJSON.js file](http://consolejson.com/assets/consoleJSON.js), and include it in your project structure.
+Simply download the [consoleJSON.js file](http://consolejson.com/code/consoleJSON.js) (or the [minified version](http://consolejson.com/assets/consoleJSON.min.js)), and include it in your project structure.
 Then, include the following code in your html document:

 ```<script src="path/to/consoleJSON.js">```